Snorri (crater)

 Snorri is a crater on Mercury.
 Its name was adopted by the International Astronomical Union (IAU) in 1976.
 Snorri is named for the Icelandic poet Snorri Sturluson.
+The crater was first imaged by Mariner 10 in 1974.

 Snorri has a prominent ray system, indicating young age.

+Snorri is south of Machaut crater and northeast of the peak ring crater Stoddart.